OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 '''

-Extract the request source address from the request header, this address is extracted from the X-Forwarded-Host header.
+Extract the request source address from the request headers, this address is extracted from the X-Forwarded-Host header.

 '''